angiekwang/ai-bank-disclosure/README.md

 For each filing, I analyze Item 1 (Business), Item 1A (Risk Factors), and Item 7 (Management's Discussion and Analysis).

 AI disclosure is measured using two keywords: "AI" (case-sensitive), and "artificial intelligen" (capturing "artificial intelligence" and related variants).
-Lexicon-based sentiment analysis is conducted using the Loughran-MacDonald Financial Sentiment Library.
+Lexicon-based sentiment analysis is conducted using the Loughran-McDonald Financial Sentiment Library.

 ## Background